top of page

 With the Compton Kids Club/the Youth Vote

-In December we partnered with SoCal based youth organization: the Compton Kids Club and the Youth Vote.
-Together, we raised funds and gathered donations to donate to our local community fridges, both in Southern and Northern California.
+BAYCS partnered with the Compton Kidz Club and The Youth Vote to raise funds and gather donations to our local community fridges in Northern and Southern California.
 We assembled 300+ eco-friendly hygiene kits, arranged 4 coat drives, and received $15,000 in donations from green companies and individuals!
 On December 10th, Human Rights Day, we posted a video about this project, shown below.

 BAYCS collaborated with the California Indigenous Environmental Alliance (CIEA) to feature their inspiring work.
 The workshop provided a space for others to hear about the experiences of an Indigenous-led organization and learn how Indigenous peoples have been at the forefront of climate activism for generations.
 Furthermore, it was an opportunity to learn what some local organizations are doing to restore cultural traditions and practices, in such an urbanized Bay Area.